 Although we don't know if Marvel would be profitable as a standalone entity today, Disney is solidly profitable.
 The entertainment giant reported nearly $72 billion of revenue in its first three quarters of 2025, up 5% from fiscal 2024.
 Meanwhile, the company earned almost $12 billion of net income for that same three quarters, more than double what it earned in the prior-year period.

-Should I invest in Marvel?
+Should you invest in Disney to get exposure to Marvel?

-Although you can't invest directly in Marvel, you can buy shares of Disney to gain some exposure to Marvel.
 There are many reasons why you might want to invest in Disney, including:

 - You want to invest in a company behind some of your favorite brands and characters.